moseslee88/MidtermRPGproject/README.md

-##MidtermRPGproject
+##MidtermRPGproject##
 ---
 Our group midterm project - *Connor, Jake, Bryan, and Moses*.

-The technologies we will incorporate into this project are....
+The technologies we incorporated into this project are....

 -Spring MVC